Brice Wembangomo

-Brice Wembangomo (born 18 December 1996) is a professional footballer who plays as a left-back for Allsvenskan club Häcken.
+Brice Wembangomo (born 18 December 1996) is a professional footballer who plays as a right-back for Allsvenskan club Häcken.
 Born in Zaire, he plays for the Norway national team.

 Early life

 Wembangomo was born in Kinshasa, Zaire, and moved to Østfold in Norway with his family when he was a child.
 He is the brother of the footballer Hugues Wembangomo.

 Club career

 Wembangomo started his career as a child in the tiny club Tveter IL, then Skjeberg SK.
 He joined Sarpsborg 08 from Sarpsborg FK while a youth player, and made his senior debut in Eliteserien for Sarpsborg 08 in September 2014 against Start.
 After this one game he was sent on loan to Kvik Halden FK in the entire 2015 season, and to Fredrikstad FK in the latter part of 2016.
 After this he moved permanently to FK Jerv in 2017 and further on to Sandefjord Fotball in 2019.
 In June 2020 he played the season opener for Sandefjord, his first first-tier game in six years and his second Eliteserien game overall.